fighterkabir/cse15l-lab-report/lab-report-4-week-8.md

 <p>&nbsp;</p>

 * For the first snippet test, I think the code change would be very small, (less than 5 lines) to induce the correct output.
-This is because the only difference betweeen the expected output and the actual ouput was an extra backtick on the second link.
-I am assuming this is because the backtick character was inside the parantheses and the program was written in such a way that it included everything inside the parantheses as the link.
-The change here would be to check the the contents inside the parantheses and only inlude the parts that are part of a link.
+This is because the only difference betweeen the expected output and the actual ouput was and extra link at the beginning (it counted url.com when it shouldn't have).
+It's essentially a matter of adding a line so that the code ignores brackets that are within backticks.

 <p>&nbsp;</p>

-* For the second snippet test, I think the code change would be much more involved, because we have nested links and characters within the parantheses that aren't part of the link.
-The solution for this might be creating a stack that keeps track of matching characters in order to account for nested links.
-That is just one potential solution, but nonetheless I can tell that this would have to be a very well thought out and involved solution.
+* For the second snippet test, I think the code change would also be fairly small due to the fact that the difference is in the second link forgetting to include the two closing parentheses.
+In this case, we can include a small portion of code that makes sure to include pairs of parentheses.
+This will be more involved than the first change, but not too bad.

 <p>&nbsp;</p>